The Local Structure of Compactified Jacobians: Introduction

 This paper is organized as follows.
-We review the literature on compactified Jacobians in \S\ref{Sec: Prelim} with the goal of collecting the facts needed to prove Theorems~\ref{Thm: PolishedMainThm} and \ref{Thm: MainThmB}.
+We review the definition and the GIT construction of (universal) compactified Jacobians in \S\ref{Sec: Prelim} with the goal of collecting the facts needed to prove Theorems~\ref{Thm: MainThmA} and \ref{Thm: MainThmB}.
 The proofs of the main theorems begin in \S\ref{Sec: DefThy}, where we develop the deformation theory needed to compute deformation rings parameterizing deformations of a rank $1$, torsion-free sheaf.
 These rings admit natural actions of automorphism groups, which are described in the next two sections.
 The structure of the automorphism groups is studied in \S\ref{Sec: AutGrps}, and then those results are used in \S\ref{Sec: ActionsOnRings} to compute group actions.
 Finally, in \S\ref{Sec: Luna} we prove the main results of this paper by using the Luna Slice Theorem to relate the local structure of a compactified Jacobian to a deformation ring.
 In \S\ref{secexam} we describe some examples using results of \cite{local2}.